A Rape on Campus: Key discrepancies according to The Philadelphia Inquirer

-Inquirer media columnist Michael Smerconish recounted that when he interviewed Erdely about the story on Sirius XM radio, she told him: "I talked to all of her friends, all the people that she confided in along the way."
+Inquirer media columnist Michael Smerconish recounted that when he interviewed Erdely about the story on SiriusXM radio, she told him: "I talked to all of her friends, all the people that she confided in along the way."
 But as Smerconish wrote, "[S]he did not talk to all of Jackie's friends.
 In fact, her failure to speak to the three friends in whom Jackie supposedly confided immediately after the alleged incident was perhaps the most egregious of a string of journalistic failures."

 Investigations

 Police investigation

 On January 12, 2015, the University of Virginia reinstated the Phi Kappa Psi fraternity after the police investigation concluded that no incident had occurred at the fraternity.
 According to Charlottesville Police Capt.
 Gary Pleasants, Phi Kappa Psi has been cleared; "We found no basis to believe that an incident occurred at that fraternity, so there's no reason to keep them suspended."

 On March 23, 2015, police noted that Jackie refused to cooperate with law enforcement during the investigation.
 Charlottesville Police Chief Timothy Longo explained, "We would've loved to have had Jackie come in ... and tell us what happened so we can obtain justice ... even if the facts were different."

 Over the course of 4 months, the Charlottesville Police spoke to 70 people, including Jackie's friends, Phi Kappa Psi fraternity brothers, and employees at the UVA Aquatic Center, where Jackie worked.
 No one supplied evidence to corroborate Jackie's accusations of a gang rape happening or that the accused rapist, supposedly named "Drew" or "Haven Monahan", even existed.
 The police were also unable to corroborate Jackie's allegations that two other sexual assaults had taken place at the fraternity house or that she had been assaulted and struck in the face with a bottle in a separate incident.
 Therefore, the criminal investigation was suspended on March 23.